Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-• a sore that doesn’t heal
+• doesn’t heal

-• a sore that is itchy or bleeds
+• is itchy or bleeds

 How is basal cell carcinoma diagnosed?

-If you notice any changes to your skin, your GP will examine your skin and may take a small sample from the spot to test in the lab (a biopsy).
-Your GP may refer you to a dermatologist (a doctor who specialises in skin) who will examine you and may order tests.
+If you notice any changes to your skin, your doctor will examine your skin, and they may take a small sample from the area to test in the lab (a biopsy) to check if it is a BCC.

 How is basal cell carcinoma treated?

 BCCs can almost always be successfully treated.
-Treatment will depend on the type, size and location of the BCC, and on your age and health.
+The treatment will depend on the type, size and location of the BCC, as well as on your age and health.
+If the BCC was removed during the biopsy, you may not need any further treatment.

-Other treatment options include:
+Other BCC treatment options include:

 • scraping off the spot, then using low-level electric current to seal the wound and kill cancer cells